altaysero7/Lab-of-Social-Impact-of-Computing/README.md

 # Sustainable Image Optimization with CDN & Browser Extension

 A system that detects and optimizes unnecessarily heavy images by redirecting them through a CDN server, converting them to lighter formats like WebP, and providing real-time impact visualization.
 The project consists of a browser extension, a CDN server, and a dashboard to track the environmental and performance benefits.
+This project is done for a course named Lab-of-Social-Impact-of-Computing in Trento university, Italy.

 ## 🌍 Project Overview